 As publication of near-term ecological forecasts continues to accelerate, evaluating the state of the field now can provide critical insight to help prioritize areas of improvement moving forward.
 Below we discuss aspects of near-term ecological forecasting that are well-developed, those that are improving over time, and areas that may need improvement based upon the results of this analysis.

-Well-developed practices in near-term ecological forecasting: high rates of forecast assessment
+Well-developed practices in near-term ecological forecasting: high rates of forecast assessment and model comparison